Temperature & Homemade Yogurt

 Ambient temperature can have an effect on the culturing process; in cold weather, wrap thermos or Yogotherm with a warmed towel for added insulation.

 Crockpots are a kitchen wonder for cooking and they can be super helpful when making yogurt at home too!
 Using a crockpot to make yogurt allows the preparation and culturing of milk to take place in one vessel.
+(Greek and Bulgarian starters should not be activated using the crockpot method).
 Check out the crockpot method to learn how!

 6. Insulated Cooler and Water

 Place yogurt jars in an insulated cooler, pouring 105º-115ºF water inside, about ¾ of the way up the jars.
 Close lid tightly, covering the cooler in a blanket or towel.
 Change out water if temperature drops below 105ºF.

 Place yogurt jars in an insulated cooler with a heating pad set to low atop the jars.
 Close the cooler lid and let the cord hang out.
 You can also wrap cooler with a blanket or towel for added insulation.